kahilav2/twitter-dashboard-on-akash/README.md

 ### How to deploy

-Twitter Dashboard on Akash can be deployed by following the [official deployment guide](https://docs.akash.network/cli/deployment#create-the-deployment-configuration)
+Twitter Dashboard on Akash can be deployed by following the [Akash' official deployment guide](https://docs.akash.network/cli/deployment#create-the-deployment-configuration)

 You will use `deploy.yaml` file in this repository for deployment.
 In `deploy.yaml`, you need to specify the `TWITTER_KEY`, `DATABASE_URL`, `TWITTER_IDS` environment variables.